 In addition to the many offerings of Tamaya and Santa Fe, the area offers a bounty of mountain sports and other cultural activities.
 Explore history on the site of ancient pueblos.
 Hike the same mountains Native American and Spanish explorers hiked centuries ago.
 Take the aerial tram to the top of the Sandia Mountains for a spectacular panoramic view.
 Experience the fascinating mix of old and new along with the many cultures that make up this magical area.
 For more information on the Hyatt Tamaya Resort, visit www.tamaya.hyatt.com.

 This is one sweetener industry meeting you won’t want to miss – plan now to attend this important event.
 For more information, visit www.sugaralliance.org/symposium.
 Registration materials will be available in May 2015.
 In the meantime, please go forward with your hotel and travel plans.
-To make reservations at the Hyatt Tamaya Resort & Spa, visit https://resweb.passkey.com/go/Sugar2015 You may also call call 888-421-1442 and reference the American Sugar Alliance room block (group code G-ASAA).
+To make reservations at the Hyatt Regency Tamaya Resort & Spa, visit https://resweb.passkey.com/go/Sugar2015 You may also call call 888-421-1442 and reference the American Sugar Alliance room block (group code G-ASAA).
 Due to the popularity of this event, the Hyatt is expected to sell out.
 Alternate hotels in the area include: (1) the Holiday Inn Express, located 5 miles from the Hyatt (2) the Hilton Garden Inn, located 12 miles from the Hyatt and (3) the Courtyard by Marriott, located 17 miles from the resort.